CSS Data Type

 Browser Support

-The following table will show you the current browser support for the CSS image data type.
+The following information will show you the current browser support for the CSS image data type.
+Hover over a browser icon to see the version that first introduced support for this CSS data type.

 Desktop